msolefonte/tww-victory-conditions-overhaul/src/factions/vampire-coast/README.md

 * **Short Victory Conditions**:
 	* Earn 15000 infamy
 	* Control provinces
-	    * Galleon's Graveyard, Vampire Coast, Sartosa
+	    * Galleon's Graveyard, The Vampire Coast, Sartosa
 	* Destroy factions
 	    * The Blessed Dread, Pirates of Sartosa, Vampire Coast, The Drowned
 	* Construct the Wreck of the Heldenhammer and the Special Deck